Push Mower Buying Guide

 Gas And Oil

-Just like putting gas in your car, make sure you know how to add gas and oil to power the machine.
-It is important not only that they are easy to use, but that they are effective at keeping debris out.
-Grass clippings can easily ruin a motor if they get into the gas tank.
+Just like putting gas in your car, ensure you know how to add gas and oil to power the machine.
+They must be easy to use and effective at keeping debris out.
+Grass clippings can quickly ruin a motor if they enter the gas tank.

 Air Filter